blender/blender/doc/python_api/rst/info_quickstart.rst

 Data Creation/Removal
 ^^^^^^^^^^^^^^^^^^^^^

-Those of you familiar with other Python API's may be surprised that new data-blocks in the bpy API can't be created by calling the class:
+When you are familiar with other Python APIs you may be surprised that new data-blocks in the bpy API cannot be created by calling the class:

    >>> bpy.types.Mesh()
    Traceback (most recent call last):